rticommunity/rticonnextdds-examples/examples/connext_dds/content_filtered_topic/java/README.md

 gradle run -PmainClass=Subscriber --args="<domain_id> <sleep_periods> <select_cft>"
 ```

-The applications accept up to two arguments:
+The applications accept up to two arguments (three to subscriber):

 1. The `<domain_id>`.
 Both applications must use the same domain ID in order to
 communicate.
 The default is 0.